 - 1. Establish cataloging and 9XX field transfer data. - 2.
 Define physical processing characteristics. - 3.
 Run test orders. - 4.
-Move to production and evaluate. - Q1: The cataloging and processing profiles with Ingram are almost complete with a test order scheduled in early Q2.
-Regular ordering should begin shortly thereafter. - Q2: The cataloging and processing profiles have been completed, test ordering completed, and regular ordering commenced. - Q3: Collection Development librarians are buying routinely now from Ingram, and ordering from Amazon has decreased by 75%.
-We now are evaluating advantages of using Ingram over our current primary print vendors Baker & Taylor and Brodart. - XIV.
+Move to production and evaluate.

+Q1: The cataloging and processing profiles with Ingram are almost complete with a test order scheduled in early Q2.
+Regular ordering should begin shortly thereafter.

+Q2: The cataloging and processing profiles have been completed, test ordering completed, and regular ordering commenced.

+XIV.
 Examine opportunities presented by expiration of long-term Integrated Library System (ILS) service contract with Sirsi/Dynix and to increase efficiency and effectiveness of Interlibrary Loan (ILL) services via Prospector, the single-search unified library catalog of 30 million books, journals, and other materials held by academic, public and special libraries in this region.

-- 1. Evaluate upgrading to most recent major release (Symphony 3.5.2 or later). - 2.
-Examine ILS marketplace for best position for PCCLD in future years. - 3.
-Analyze local ILL practices to determine if Prospector/III offers efficiency and effectiveness advantages. - Q1: Upgrade to most recent version of Sirsi occurred at the end of Q1.
+1. Evaluate upgrading to most recent major release (Symphony 3.5.2 or later).

+- 2. Examine ILS marketplace for best position for PCCLD in future years. - 3.
+Analyze local ILL practices to determine if Prospector/III offers efficiency and effectiveness advantages.

+Q1: Upgrade to most recent version of Sirsi occurred at the end of Q1.
 Daniel Gaghan (ILS & Databases Librarian) has coordinated on-site demonstrations for PCCLD staff with five different ILS vendors, which will be completed early in Q2 and followed by formal PCCLD Request for Information thereafter.
-PCCLD ILL staff are visiting in April with colleagues at Pikes Peak Library District on their use of Prospector. - Q2: Onsite vendor demonstrations have been completed and a draft RFP prepared. - Q3: RFP is scheduled to be issued in Q4 with work continuing into 2018.
+PCCLD ILL staff are visiting in April with colleagues at Pikes Peak Library District on their use of Prospector.

+Q2: Onsite vendor demonstrations have been completed and a draft RFP prepared.